Shark Wandvac Review

 Should You Buy the Shark Wandvac?

 It's tough for us to recommend the Shark Wandvac when almost every other product is far cheaper and performs better.
 Based on our testing, we can say this option pairs poor performance with a very high price tag.
-With higher-scoring contenders in our review of the best vacuum cleaners, we think it's worth considering a different device for your cleaning needs.
+With higher-scoring contenders in our review of vacuum cleaners, we think it's worth considering a different device for your cleaning needs.

 What Other Handheld Vacuums Should You Consider?